mysticportfolio/academic-tracker16/README.md

 # academic-tracker16
-This all in 1 repository helps students at all levels to take track of their academic performances
+This all in 1 repository helps students at all levels to take track of their academic records with ease.